Getting Started with SensorTile

 With setup complete, you can program your board:

 - While the Embedded tab is active, click the button from the tab’s toolbar.
-This displays the Program Firmware window.
+This will download the .bin file.

 The SensorTile can be programmed through multiple methods, either with the Studio's programmer interface with the Atmosphere IoT Agent as listed above, or by mass storage programming performed without using the agent.
 For more information on the SensorTile's programming methods, visit SensorTile Programming Methods.